 Gold futures are contracts betting on the price of gold at some point in the future.
 Futures contracts and other types of derivatives can be risky for novice investors.
 If you plan to invest in these instruments, make sure you understand the mechanics of how they work.

 What should you know before buying shares of gold ETFs?

 What is the minimum amount required to invest in gold ETFs?

-Everything you need to know about Gold ETFs
+Summary of everything you need to know about gold ETFs

 Gold ETFs can be an appealing alternative for investors who want to add gold to their portfolio as a hedge against inflation or to diversify their nest egg.
 Before you invest in gold ETFs, conduct research to find the best gold ETFs suitable for your investment goals.